-The area covered by this schedule includes a range of sites of biological significance identified in 'Sites of Biological Significance in $Knox - 2^{nd}$ Edition,' 2010.
-Their protection and appropriate management is of particular importance for the maintenance of both Knox's and Victoria's biodiversity.
-The area covered by this overlay is 26.83 square kilometres or 23.5% of the Knox municipality.
+The area covered by this schedule includes a range of sites of biological significance identified in 'Sites of Biological Significance in Knox - 2nd Edition,' 2010.
+Their protection and appropriate management is of particular importance for the maintenance of both Knox's and Victoria's biodiversity, as well as for liveability and the health and wellbeing of the community.
+The area covered by this overlay is 26.42 square kilometres or 23.12% of the Knox municipality.